 This paper shows that endogenous interest rates and collateral premia, i.e. the valuation of assets to serve as collateral, are in fact decisive for optimal credit market policy.
 We apply two finite horizon models that exclusively contain conventional features; one model is taken from Davila and Korinek (2018).3 Lack of commitment induces borrowing to be limited by borrowers' holdings of durables or capital, serving as collateral.
 Pecuniary externalities with regard to the collateral price and to the interest rate give rise to "collateral externalities" and "distributive externalities" (see Davila and Korinek, 2018).
 The former are responsible for the main mechanism in the above cited studies, whereas the latter are turned off therein.
 While state-contingent ex-post credit market interventions can achieve first best, we particularly focus on policies that are less challenging to be implemented than policies that are fully state-contingent.
-As the main novel contribution, we show that distributive effects and collateral premia are responsible for non-state-contingent credit market subsides that stimulate borrowing to be superior to debt-reduction policies.
-At large, inefficiencies due to externalities induced by collateral constraints can be most effectively addressed by saving/debt subsidies that reduce interest rates and raise collateral prices.
-Overborrowing unambiguously prevails only in the special case where distributive effects and collateral premia are switched off or when the analysis is restricted to ex-ante debt policies, confining Davila and Korinek's (2018) conclusion that "collateral externalities generally lead to overborrowing" (p.
-352).
-Our analysis implies that collateral externalities are neither sufficient to rationalize macroprudential regulation as an optimal policy nor as a policy that is preferable to other non fully state-contingent credit market policies.4 Rather, our analysis highlights the effectiveness of non state-contingent policies that promote savings and lower borrowing costs.
+As the main novel contribution, we show that distributive effects and collateral premia are responsible for non-state-contingent credit market subsides that stimulate borrowing to be superior to a debt-reduction policy, in particular, to macroprudential regulation in the form of an ex-ante debt tax.4 At large, inefficiencies due to externalities induced by collateral constraints can be most effectively addressed by saving/debt subsidies that reduce interest rates and raise collateral prices.
+This paper specifically highlights the effectiveness of non-state-contingent policies that promote savings and lower borrowing costs.
 Real-world examples include home loan saving contracts or tax deductions for mortgage interest payments.
+The analysis implies that combining these types of policies with ex-ante regulation that limit the build-up of debt, which reflects actual government practices, can principally enhance welfare even further and can replicate state-contingent credit market policies.